 The Outrigger program offers both recreational and competitive ocean paddling opportunities.
-VCKC has three 6-seat outrigger canoes (OC6) which are used to explore the waters around Victoria, on recreational paddles, and for team training and racing.
-These boats will not be available while social distancing for covid-19 is in place.
+VCKC has one 6-seat outrigger canoe (OC6) which is used to explore the waters around Victoria, on recreational paddles, and for team training and racing.

-The club also has two Nalu solo craft (OC1's) that are used primarily for training on the Gorge Waterway.
+The club also has two Nalu single seat outriggers (OC1's) that are used on the Gorge Waterway and in Victoria harbour.

 Competitive teams train year round for CORA (Canadian Outrigger Racing Association) races.
 Race distances range from 1 km, flat-water sprints to 35-km open-ocean iron races.
 Races are held on Vancouver Island, the lower mainland and on Okanagan Lake.
 Some competitive teams travel as far away as Hawaii to compete.

-Paddling, steering, and rigging clinics are offered through the year.
+Paddling, steering, and rigging clinics are offered occasionally.
 Teams also regularly practice the art of righting capsized canoes: huli-pu.
-Program meetings are held, as needed, to plan events.
+Program meetings are held as needed to plan events and activities.

 Practice Schedule and Boat Usage